guzzle/guzzle/docs/clients.rst

     through a client will not use the base URL of the client.

 adapter
-    Configures the HTTP adapter (``GuzzleHttp\Adapter\AdapterInterface``) used
+    Configures the `Guzzle-Ring adapter <http://guzzle-ring.readthedocs.org>`_
-    to transfer the HTTP requests of a client.
+    used to transfer the HTTP requests of a client.
 Guzzle will, by default, utilize a stacked adapter that chooses the best adapter to use based on the provided request options and based on the extensions available in the environment.
 If cURL is installed, it will be used as the default adapter.
     However, if a request has the ``stream`` request option, the PHP stream wrapper adapter will be used (assuming ``allow_url_fopen`` is enabled in your PHP environment).

-parallel_adapter
-    Just like the ``adapter`` option, you can choose to specify an adapter that is used to send requests in parallel (``GuzzleHttp\Adapter\ParallelAdapterInterface``).
-Guzzle will by default
-    use cURL to send requests in parallel, but if cURL is not available it will use the PHP stream wrapper and simply send requests serially.

 message_factory
     Specifies the factory used to create HTTP requests and responses